MicrosoftDocs/sql-docs/docs/connect/php/system-requirements-for-the-php-sql-driver.md

 This article lists the components that must be installed on your system to access data in a SQL Server or Azure SQL Database using the [!INCLUDE[ssDriverPHP](../../includes/ssdriverphp_md.md)].

 Versions 3.2 and later of the Microsoft PHP Drivers for SQL Server are officially supported.
-For full details on support lifecycles and requirements including earlier versions of the PHP drivers, see the [support matrix](../../connect/php/microsoft-php-drivers-for-sql-server-support-matrix.md).
+For full details on support lifecycles and requirements of the PHP drivers, see the [support matrix](../../connect/php/microsoft-php-drivers-for-sql-server-support-matrix.md).

 ## PHP